 Let us now consider the possibility of the existence of several locally stable solutions with different values of the magnetic moments.
 This qualitatively distinguishes the system under consideration from Heisenberg-type models.
 For $v$=2, several stable solutions are not realized.
-Only for $\theta=0$ does a second self-consistent solution exist, corresponding to the energy maximum, as shown in Fig.~\ref{fig1} {\it e}.
-However non-magnetic state here is unstable with respect to the formation of AF order in the absence of magnetic fields.
+Only for $\theta=0$ does a second self-consistent solution exist, corresponding to the energy maximum, as shown in Fig.~\ref{fig1} (c).
+However, the non-magnetic state here is unstable with respect to the formation of AF order in the absence of magnetic fields.

-At $v$=3, multiple solutions exist for $N$ located between regions with noncollinear ordering.
+At $v$ = 3, there are multiple solutions for $N$ located between regions with noncollinear ordering.
 The presence of several solutions occurs with parallel ordering of moments or with small angles $\theta$ between them.
 In this case, states with a large angle $\theta$ or antiparallel ordering are energetically more favorable.
 Nevertheless, when a magnetic field is turned on that stabilizes states with small $\theta$, such states can be observed, and transitions between them are possible when the field changes.
 Note that states with an intermediate magnetic moment, which are practically independent of the number of particles, correspond to a local energy maximum.
 All the possibilities shown in Fig.~\ref{fig1} are realized in Fig.~\ref{fig2} and are marked there with dotted vertical red lines.
-Based on this finding, we conclude that the particle number has a pronounced effect on the system’s interactions, as evidenced by the threefold change in the energy difference.
+On the basis of this finding, we conclude that the number of d-particles has a pronounced effect on the exchange interactions, as evidenced by the threefold change in the energy difference.